WrestleMania XXVI: Main event matches

 The seventh match was for the World Heavyweight Championship between Edge and reigning champion Chris Jericho.
 Each man tried to get the better of each other only to be countered every time.
 Edge tried for a Spear but Jericho countered with a Codebreaker for a near-fall.
 He applied the Walls of Jericho, but Edge was able to break the hold.
 The match ended when Jericho hit Edge with the championship belt and executed a second Codebreaker to win and retain his title.
 After the match, Jericho attempted to attack Edge but was fought off and speared by Edge through the barricade.

 Next, a ten-diva tag team match pitted Michelle McCool, Maryse, Layla, Alicia Fox, and Vickie Guerrero against Mickie James, Beth Phoenix, Eve, Kelly Kelly, and Gail Kim.
 Guerrero pinned Kelly to win the match for her team.

 The penultimate match was Batista defending the WWE Championship against John Cena.
 Cena entered the ring after a performance from the U.S. Air Force Honor Guard Drill Team.
 Batista dominated the first half of the match.
 Cena made a return after hitting a suplex.
 The match started to go evenly after that.
 An instance included Cena executing the Five Knuckle Shuffle off the top turnbuckle.
 Then Batista delivered a Batista Bomb for a two-count and Cena delivered an Attitude Adjustment for a two-count.
 The match came to an end after Cena reversed a Batista Bomb into an STF.
 Batista eventually submitted.
-Cena won the match and the WWE Championship, making him a nine-time World champion.
+Cena won the match and the WWE Championship, making him a nine-time WWE world champion.